 Q1 – In what prospective ways will the new directions of the EU electorate, and the evolution of current geostrategic conflicts, impact the agenda of the new EU Parliament?

-The reference is to two interrelated analytical areas on the geostrategic level for the EU: unfair trade, and security for strategic autonomy.
-If we consider, for example, the temporal acceleration imposed for the establishment of temporary tariffs on Chinese electric vehicles before the expiration of the legislature, it is immediate to raise some observations:
+The reference is to two interrelated analytical areas on the geostrategic level for the EU: unfair trade, and security for strategic autonomy (note: the capacity of the EU to act autonomously – that is, without being dependent on other countries).
+If we consider, for example, the time acceleration imposed for the establishment of temporary tariffs on Chinese electric vehicles before the expiration of the legislature, it is immediate to raise some observations:

 – These tariffs will provide a formidable incentive to locate Chinese electric car assembly plants in the EU, in the absence of a competing schedule of tariffs on components to be imported from China.
 With presumably recourse to state incentives by member states competing in attracting such assembly centers to their territory.

--Therefore, it would be desirable that assessments for differentiating the measures applying to temporary duties before their conversion into definitive – fundamentally dependent on the level of info and possible objections receivable by the sample of Chinese producers examined – before conversion into definitive duties were corroborated by cost-benefit analyses on the advantages, in terms of added value, associated with the activation of a prospective demand for assembly in the EU.
+-Therefore, it would be desirable that the assessments for differentiating the measures applying to temporary duties before their conversion into definitive onces – fundamentally dependent on the level of info and possible objections receivable by the sample of Chinese producers examined – be corroborated by cost-benefit analyses on the advantages, in terms of added value, associated, with the activation of a prospective demand for assembly in the EU.

 Q2 – Would it then have been preferable for the EU to alternatively apply tariffs that are transparently proportionate with WTO rules?